greenweb/Easy-Heads-Up-Bar/easy-heads-up-bar-v2/readme.txt

 6. New features added to version 2 of the Easy Heads Up Bar

 == Changelog ==

-= 2.0 =
+= 2.1 =
+Changed out a br tag for a span tag to address a spacing issue in IE9 = 2.0 =

 *New features:*